Longxi County: Economy

 The Longxi economy is mainly based on agriculture, cultivation of ingredients used in Traditional Chinese medicine, and production of aluminium.
 Astragalus and Codonopsis, among other medicinal plants, are grown and processed for traditional medicine in the Longxi region.
+In 2021, the Longxi High-Tech Zone was established as an industrial base for developing Traditional Chinese medicine, which became the third industrial base in Gansu Province dedicated to Traditional Chinese medicine.